Frequently Asked Questions

 - Provides record of ownership and helps Public Safety reunite the owner and a lost or stolen bike.

 - Free lock cutting service for registered bikes, if required.

 - Helps the University better manage the need for bike-related infrastructure on campus (i.e. bike racks, pathways, and signage).

 - Indicates to TPS that your bike has not been abandoned during annual cleanup.

 Yes.
-Since the owner has changed, we ask that you re-register the bike and use the existing decal number.
+Since the owner has changed, you must re-register the bike under your name.
+TPS may be able to use the existing decal number.

 No. At the end of the academic year, students who are not residing on campus for the summer must remove their bikes from Princeton University bike racks; otherwise, your bike will be confiscated.

 The Moving & Storage Agency provides bike pick-up and storage for a fee of $50, with optional $5 insurance.
 For more information, please visit the Student Agencies page.
 In addition, please click here for local off-campus storage options.